haoxiangsnr/spiking-fullsubnet/README.md

 ## Project Structure

-The project directory structure is as follows:
+The directory structure is as follows:

 ```shell
 .